google/go-containerregistry/cmd/crane/doc/crane_registry_serve.md

 ## crane registry serve

-Serve an in-memory registry implementation
+Serve a registry implementation

 ### Synopsis

-This sub-command serves an in-memory registry implementation on an automatically chosen port (or $PORT)
+This sub-command serves a registry implementation on an automatically chosen port (:0), $PORT or --address

 The command blocks while the server accepts pushes and pulls.

-Contents are only stored in memory, and when the process exits, pushed data is lost.
+Contents are can be stored in memory (when the process exits, pushed data is lost.), and disk (--disk).

 ```
 crane registry serve [flags]